 The only de-noising at the moment on this sample is the one expanded on the screenshot which is wavelet on the color channel, HSV color gives me pretty much same results, also you will see that I purged out any automatic applied curves from the start on my history stack, I always do that...

-#32 Updated by Joe Giampaoli over 1 year ago
+#32 Updated by Joe Giampaoli almost 2 years ago

 OK, here are both, since it's a CHDK DNG it shouldn't be to big to upload here, I hope...